mocobeta/blog/content/about/_index.md

 I am a programmer, search engineer, and technical book author.
 I'm passionate about coding and building search and AI software.
 I also love engaging in open source projects.

 My favorite programming languages are Rust, Python, and Java.
+For the desktop environment, I like Arch Linux, i3 window manager, and kitty terminal emulator.

 ## OSS Products and Publications